openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 It is RECOMMENDED that the Credential Issuer use [@OpenID4VP] to dynamically request presentation of additional Credentials.
 From a protocol perspective, the Credential Issuer then acts as a verifier and sends a presentation request to the Wallet.
 The Client SHOULD have these Credentials obtained prior to starting a transaction with this Credential Issuer.

-To enable dynamic callbacks of the Credential Issuer to the End-User's Wallet, the Wallet MAY provide additional parameters `wallet_issuer` and `user_hint` defined in the Authorization Request section of this specification.
+To enable dynamic callbacks of the Credential Issuer to the End-User's Wallet, the Wallet MAY provide additional parameters `wallet_id` and `user_hint` defined in the Authorization Request section of this specification.

 For non-normative examples of request and response, see section 11.6 in [@OpenID4VP].

-Note to the editors: We need to sort out Credential Issuer's `client_id` with the Wallet and potentially add an example with `wallet_issuer` and `user_hint`.
+Note to the editors: We need to sort out Credential Issuer's `client_id` with the Wallet and potentially add an example with `wallet_id` and `user_hint`.

 ## Successful Authorization Response {#authorization_response}